4 People Shot In Drive-By Shooting During Sidewalk Sale In North Philadelphia, Police Say

 Police also recovered a gun, and they’re investigating two vehicles that were used to take some of the victims to the hospital.
 One of them has several bullet holes in it.

-Police also found what appears to be a large amount of marijuana in that vehicle.
+Police also found what appears to be a large amount of marijuana, about a pound, in that vehicle.

 The person who was driving it is now being questioned.